matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 ### Exits block

 `Exit block` is quite simillar and it updates the balances tree by zeroing the balances of the leafs with the proper request owner. *For later block withholding attack purposes one can not yet allow an instant exit and an exiting account is required to have not sent any transactions over the last `3 days`.
-As proofs are committed to the main chain the timestamping is allowed in a form of lookup `time <=> chain height`* [EDIT] May be unnecessary!
+As proofs are committed to the main chain the timestamping is allowed in a form of lookup `time <=> chain height`* [EDIT May be unnecessary and removed later].

 Upon the `exit request` the user provider a zkSNARK proof of the full data availability for the last **state** his transaction was included in the chain along with some bond.
 This is effectively a Merkle proof for some `chain height`.
 As `public inputs` such zkSNARK discloses the `nonce`, `last sent at height` and `last updated at height` for the exiting `account`.
 The `last sent at height` field is checked agains timestamping and if more than `3 days` has passes the request is accepted.
 Those requests form a queue based on the `last sent at height` - the smaller is better.